 Before writing about Jared Diamond on Napoleon Chagnon, I had not realized how pervasively resuscitated this mythology had become, mostly via Steven Pinker’s Better Angels of our Nature (2011).
 But as angry comment streams everywhere indicate, the Pinker-Diamond-Chagnon triangle is now firmly entrenched.
-The forthcoming War, Peace, & Human Nature: Convergence of Evolution & Culture is an empirical and theoretical corrective, but I fear this will be too little, too late, and too oriented to library collections.
+The 2013 War, Peace, & Human Nature: Convergence of Evolution & Culture volume is an empirical and theoretical corrective, but I fear this will be too little, too late, and too oriented to library collections.
 Even though anthropology has a much different perspective, plus the empirical evidence and science on our side, this battle seems basically lost.
 Douglas P. Fry’s previous work, Beyond War: The Human Potential for Peace–it just sounds too hippy.

 Closely linked to this view is another argument against gun control which posits there are good and evil individuals in the world, and that the people who are going to do evil will find a way to do evil, whether that be from drunk driving or making bombs out of fertilizer.
 In this view, any legislation is simply an ineffective overlay on top of a society composed of rugged autonomous individuals.
 Individuals can be changed from within, but they are never changed through legislation.

 The first founding statements of anthropology effectively demolished such ideas about the relationship between human nature, cultural patterning, individuals, law, and society.
 The efforts of Franz Boas and very importantly Ruth Benedict’s Patterns of Culture, from the 1930s and before.
 These are the founding ideas of anthropology, far different from present caricatures which portray Napoleon Chagnon as the natural scientist battling the 1970s rise of Marxists, feminists, and post-modernists.

 Shoddy Anthropology, Gun Control, Culture